aja-video/libajantv2/README.md

 ## Firmware and Device Features <a name="fwdevicefeatures"></a>

 For a given SDK release, the **CanDo**_XXXX_, **GetNum**_XXXX_, etc. Device Features API responses should be correct for all supported devices running the latest firmware available on or after the SDK release date.
 AJA will do its best to document any exceptions on the SDK’s download page and/or the device firmware page in the Knowledgebase.

+# libajantv2 Dynamic (Shared) Libary <a name="dynamiclib"></a>

+Starting in SDK 16.1, AJA started to distribute libajantv2 as a dynamic library both on public forums, and in AJA’s MacOS, Windows, and Linux “retail” desktop software installers.

+libajantv2 is publically-distributed as a dynamic library.
+AJA’s retail desktop installers install the NTV2 dynamic libraries into the following host locations:
+  - **Linux** — `/opt/aja`
+    - **ajantv2_**_MM_**.so** (…where _MM_ is a two-digit major version number)
+  - **macOS** — `/Library/Application Support/AJA`
+    - **ajantv2_**_MM_**.dylib**
+    - **ajantv2d_**_MM_**.dylib** — if present, the debug version of the library
+  - **Windows** — `…\Program Files\AJA`
+    - _MM_**AJANTV2.DLL**

+**File Name:** The libary’s file name includes the SDK major version number in the name (e.g. `ajantv2_16.dylib`).
+-	All public, non-static symbols are exported as intended for “strong” linkage.
+-	The dynamic library is intended for “tight” integration with client applications.
+Changing even one NTV2 data type, class definition or function signature without rebuilding both the SDK library and the client application(s) will likely yield dynamic loader failures at launch-time, or unexpected results at runtime (including crashes).

+## Determining dynamic library SDK version

+When dynamically loading the NTV2 library at runtime (as opposed to having it automatically loaded by the host operating system at launch time), the library can be queried for more specific version information by two utility functions:
+-	`NTV2GetVersionString` – returns a string that starts with “_major_**.**_minor_**.**_point_”
+	that includes the _major_, _minor_, and _point_ version number values in decimal form.
+-	`NTV2GetSDKVersionComponent` – returns any of the _major_, _minor_, and _point_ version number values by passing 0, 1, 2 or 3, respectively, for the _version component_ being requested.

+**NOTE:** It is strongly recommended that the SDK client software operates with the SDK dynamic library that has the same version.

+**WARNING:** Do not use an SDK dynamic library whose _major_ version number differs from the SDK _major_ version number when the SDK client was compiled.

+## Building the libajantv2 Dynamic (Shared) Libary

+To build the libajantv2 dynamic library, set the `AJANTV2_BUILD_SHARED` CMake variable to 'ON' in your build environment.
+- `AJANTV2_BUILD_SHARED` — If ON, produces the libajantv2 dynamic library.\
+By default, the libajantv2 dynamic library is _not_ built.